esper-io/console_docs/docs/miscellaneous/webapp.md

-# All About Web Apps
+# What are Web Apps?

 Web App converts a website/web page into an Android application.
 If your experience is via a website, you can access it in multi-app mode.
 But if you need to lock the device down to just your website, you can create a web app and use that application in Kiosk mode.